github/hackathons/Resources.md

 ## [Major League Hacking](https://mlh.io/)

 Find out where all the awesome hackathons are running!
-There’s a whole bunch of resources, tips, freebies, and more on this website .
+There’s a whole bunch of resources, tips, freebies, and more on their website.
 It’s a must to check out if you’re running a hackathon.

 ## [Menitmeter](https://www.mentimeter.com/)
 Need a resource for doing great interactive presentations?
 As an organiser, this is an awesome platform.
 Use Mentimeter to run live polls, quizzes, word clouds, Q&As and more.
 Check out all the awesome things you can do to make your sessions more interactive.